alt-dima/prescaler/README.md

 ## Description
 Imagine you have a Kubernetes deployment of `SuperHeavyApp` with 10 replicas and an associated **Horizontal Pod Autoscaler (HPA)**.
-Every hour, your application experiences a brief, intense traffic spike that necessitates scaling `SuperHeavyApp` up by 50% (requiring 5 additional pods).
+Every hour, your application experiences a brief, intense traffic spike that necessitates scaling `SuperHeavyApp` up to 200% (requiring 10 additional pods) with total 20 pods.

 Here's how a typical scenario might unfold: